-In the past we developed and experimented an approach for the creation of adhoc design processes following the Situational Method Engineering paradigm [21].
-This approach is principally based on the use of the metamodel, describing the set of elements to be instantiated during system development.
-The work presented in this paper is based on the extension of the PASSI (Process for Agent Society Specification and Implementation) [11] process and metamodel in order to include the activities and elements needed for the construction of a conscious system.

-In [7] and [6] the metaphor of test has been used for developing and implementing the reflective part of a robotic system; that work resulted in two different design activities that in this paper are integrated in a new process (PASSIC) built on the basis of two previous evolutions of PASSI: PASSI2 and PASSIG [13][20].
+Therefore the work presented in this paper is based on the extension of the PASSI (Process for Agent Society Specification and Implementation) process and metamodel in order to include the activities and elements needed for the construction of self-conscious robotic system.
+In [9] and [8] the metaphor of test has been used for developing and implementing the reflective part of a robotic system; that work resulted in two different design activities that in this paper are integrated in the new process (PASSIC) built on the basis of two previous evolutions of PASSI: PASSI2 and PASSIG.

-In the rest of the paper an overview on the previous work is given and the PAS-SIC design process is illustrated together with the whole conscious robotic system development process.
+In the rest of the paper an overview on the previous work is given and the PASSIC design process is illustrated together with the whole self-conscious robotic system development process it is part of.